Chart Color Schemes

 AreaSearch assessment of residential development activity positions Subiaco - Shenton Park among the top 25% of areas assessed nationwide

-Looking ahead, Subiaco - Shenton Park is expected to grow by 2,784 residents through to 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+With approximately 283 people per dwelling approval, Subiaco-Shenton Park displays a developing market dynamic.
+According to AreaSearch's latest quarterly estimate, the area is expected to grow by 2784 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing favorable conditions for buyers and potentially supporting growth beyond current population projections.

 Frequently Asked Questions - Development